areif-dev/.scripts/README.md

 ### dl Script

-dl is a simplification of the youtube-dl program that is specifically for downloading music in the m4a loss-less format.
+dl is a distribution of the youtube-dl program that is specifically for downloading music in the m4a loss-less format.
 It will require youtube-dl and ffmpeg packages to be preinstalled

 -   Enter dl followed by the id of the video to download audio from
 -   E.G. dl nyTCBEmYEaQ